cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

     :literal:

-Again, once a compiler is loaded, loading openmpi will set the PATH, etc. for the correct build of openmpi, as evidenced by the output of the fake mpirun command.
+Again, once a compiler is loaded, loading openmpi will set the PATH, etc. for the correct build of openmpi, as evidenced by the output of the dummy mpirun command.
 Notice that the ``module list`` command only shows the version of openmpi loaded, and contains no information about what compiler it was built with (you just have to assume it matches the loaded